 And as usual, here is a nice HD video of the Berlin Counterpoint chamber ensemble, Sarabande et Minuet.

 Was it useful?
 Any other composer’s/piece’s name you’d like to see featured?
-Post a comment or find us on twitter: @icareifulisten
+Find us on twitter: @icareifulisten